sarkadava/FLESH_Effort/07_TS_featureExtraction/README.txt

 SETUP

-If you continue from previous folders, you can skip step 1)
+If you continue from previous folders, you can skip steps 1-2

 1) create virtual environment FLESH_TSPROCESS (we will use this environment for most of the processing steps)